Jill Fisch of the Law School comments on the ouster of the Darden Restaurants board of directors.

 Penn in the News

-David Mandell of the Perelman School of Medicine comments on budgeting for child-care costs for children with autism.
+Reed Pyeritz of the Perelman School of Medicine comments on genetic testing for diseases.

 Jennifer Morrissette and Erica Carpenter of the Perelman School of Medicine are quoted about liquid biopsies.